A cataract is when the lens of your eye becomes hazy or milky. This is very common and often develops as you get older.

 Cataract is when the natural lens within your eyes becomes hazy, which obstructs your vision.

-As you get older, your lens can change in two ways:
+As you get older, the lens change in the following ways:

-- exposure to sunlight and ultra violet light
+- increased exposure to sunlight and ultraviolet light

-Cataracts can begin as a mild haziness of the vision in direct or bright sunlight.
-As it worsens the vision can become very cloudy in all situations.
-Changing your glasses may help in the early stages but later on it can be very difficult to see, even with new glasses.
+Cataracts may begin as a mild haziness of your vision that is worse in bright light and with night driving.
+As it gets worse, your vision can become very cloudy in all situations.
+Changing your glasses may help in the early stages but you will eventually need to have surgery.

 Common symptoms of cataract include: